weiran/weiran.co/src/pages/blog/2025/private-cloud/index.md

 ## Pick a private home for your names

-`.local` sounds cute and is guaranteed to cause trouble because it belongs to mDNS. `home.arpa` is [designated for use in residential home networks](https://datatracker.ietf.org/doc/html/rfc8375) and recommended to avoid leaking your DNS queries to third parties.
+`.local` sounds cute and I used it for years, but it is guaranteed to cause trouble because it belongs to mDNS. `home.arpa` is [designated for use in residential home networks](https://datatracker.ietf.org/doc/html/rfc8375) and recommended to avoid leaking your DNS queries to third parties.

 On the network side you need a DNS server.
-That sounds hard but [Pi-hole](https://pi-hole.net) does a fine job of being a DNS server, and you probably have it filtering ads anyway.
+That sounds hard but [Pi-hole](https://pi-hole.net) does a fine job of being a DNS server, and you probably already have it blocks ads anyway.
 The trick is to make Pi-hole *authoritative* for your private suffix so it answers from home instead of asking the wider world.

 Two lines do the heavy lifting: